-OWASP wants to help government bodes create laws and regulations that will result in improvements in application security.
-Ideally, we would be involved from the beginning in the creating of the laws regulations and guidance, but we believe it is critical that we have an opportunity to provide comments and guidance to help shape the final result.
+OWASP wants to help government bodies create laws and regulations that will result in improvements in application security.
+Ideally, OWASP would be involved from the beginning in the creation of the laws, regulations and guidance, but believes it is critical to have an opportunity to provide comments and guidance to help shape the final result.